px39n/Awesome-Data-Fusion-for-Remote-Sensing/README.md

 *Depending on the main problem solved by the model/algorithm,  the development of data fusion can be divided into many areas*

 - **According to process levels:** Pixel, Attribute, Decision
-- **According to Principle:** Weighted function based, Decomposition  based, Learning based (including sparse dictionary,DL), Bayesian based, Hybrid based
+- **According to Principle:** Weighted function based, Decomposition  based, Learning based (including sparse dictionary, DL), Bayesian based, Hybrid based
 - **According to modal:** Homogeneous fusion, Heterogeneous fusion (NIR,-VIS, Optical-SAR, Optical-Thermal, hyper-Multi etc.,), Remote sensing site fusion, Remote sensing non-observation fusion (Data assimilation)
 - **According to mechanisms:** Competitive integration, Complementary integration(like temporal and spatial), Cooperative integration(like 3D reconstruction)
 - **According to Dimension**: Spatial Dimension Enhancement, Spectral Dimension Enhancement, Time dimension enhancement, End to End.
-- **According to Applications**: spatial resolution enhancement , Matching and co-registration of multisource data,  Change detection, Object recognition, Agriculture, Ecology etc.,
+- **According to Applications**: spatial resolution enhancement, Matching and co-registration of multisource data,  Change detection, Object recognition, Agriculture, Ecology etc.,
 - **According to procedure:** Matching, Co-registration, Process, Quality Assessment.

 ## Current Challengings
 *In almost every small direction (as shown in the previous subsection).
-There are a number of issues so authors only list some most important challenges to demostrate.*
+There are a number of issues so authors only list some most important challenges to demonstrate.*

-As metioned before, spatial enhancement and fusion of complimentary information are main scientific focus.
+As mentioned before, spatial enhancement and fusion of complementary information are main scientific focus.
 Apart from these, there are:

 ### 1. Issues Related to Radiation
 | Issues| Popular Solutions | Description